HBS-Urosystem/urosystem.kit2/cms/blocks/products/gag-layer.en.md

 components:
   - type: article
     text: >-
+      This text explains to you how to perform the GAG-Layer Integrity Test (also known as 2-Day Voiding Diary).
+It is to be used for several different purposes:

       * Performing the test can confirm or deny whether you have may have Interstitial Cystitis/Bladder Pain Syndrome (IC/BPS).